 If you enjoy scuba diving the Jervis Bay Marine Park offers up to 50 available dive sites throughout the year.

 If camping is your passion and you enjoy secluded beaches and bays head to the Booderee National Park where 3 camp sites are on offer at Green Patch, Bristol Point and Cave Beach.

 The seaside villages of Vincentia, Callala Bay, Huskisson and Hyams Beach offer all types of accommodation to suit all budgets.
 Over the past few years Jervis Bay and its surrounds has become well known for its culinary delights especially in the town of Huskisson.

 It will be hard to leave when your holiday is over.

 Population size: 11,349

-Terrigal is one of the main towns in the Central Coast region an hour or so north of Sydney.
+Terrigal is a bit bigger than other small towns in Australia – in fa t it’s one of the main towns in the Central Coast region an hour or so north of Sydney.
 It’s a great place to visit because of its beach and coastal scenery, and it’s one of the best bases from which you can explore the Central Coast.